Prepare for the chief product officer role with curriculum that blends strategy, customer empathy, communication, and leadership.

-The program combines classroom lectures taught by world-renowned Stanford GSB faculty, Silicon Valley guest speakers, and a hands-on, real-world business challenge.
-Drawing on the Silicon Valley spirit of creative thinking and problem finding, this unique program includes a full-day field project where you’ll interact with customers and work as a team to solve a real-world product challenge.
+The program combines classroom lectures taught by world-renowned Stanford GSB faculty and Silicon Valley guest speakers.
 At the end of each day, you’ll also meet with faculty and peers to “connect the dots” and explore how new learnings can translate into specific action.

 Below are just a few of the sessions you’ll attend as part of the program.

 We live in the age of big data.
 But data do not speak for themselves.
 The story they tell needs extracting through careful analysis.
 In this session, we will discuss the possibilities, and pitfalls, that come with data-driven customer management.
 We will discuss how data can inform customer segmentation, acquisition and retention.
 We will primarily focus on how new data types and data analytic techniques help understand the social and cultural processes that mediate between product makers and their customers.

 Engaging with people directly can reveal a tremendous amount about what they think and the values they hold.
 The stories that people tell and the things they say they do — even if they are different from what they actually do — are strong indicators of their deeply held beliefs.
 Useful products, services and systems are built on a solid understanding of user needs.
 This session will teach you what to do with the information they share.